 Details, details and more details.

-A dramatic skylight infuses the shower experience with ambiance—casting fun shadow shapes across the luxurious tile surfaces day and night.
+A dramatic skylight infuses the walk-in shower experience with ambiance—casting fun shadow shapes across the luxurious tile surfaces day and night.

 Tile is the design hero in the bathroom—gorgeous tile details everywhere.